YaleComputerSociety/website/_includes/playbook/Process_Meetings.md

 #### Rotating Hosts

-General meetings are hosted by members of the board, which includes the senior board.
+Our general meetings are hosted by invited members.

-> Presence of everyone in the general meetings.
-Justifiable reasons to miss general meetings include not being on campus.
+> Presence of everyone in the general meetings. ## Justifiable reasons to miss general meetings include not being on campus.
 But we expect a warning.

 ### Board meetings